In a world where truth seems to be less and less apparent via Social Media these days, I find myself being asked about ‘authenticity’ more and more.

 I have been meaning to talk about advertising for a while now.
-More and more you will see the hashtags #ad #spon and #sp on Instagram and ‘in collaboration with’ posts on blogs.
+More and more you will see the hashtags #ad on Instagram and ‘paid partnership with’ posts on blogs.
 Brands have realised the worth of ‘Influencers’ and social media brands in the last few years and as such, their advertiser spend has shifted a lot from traditional print media to digital.
 For me, as well as other brands, it is an exciting opportunity for us to grow our business, but it IS hard to lose perspective or just work with anyone that pays.
 Personally, I don’t work with any brand which wouldn’t be on The Frugality usually (and I get approached A LOT).
 And the money I make goes 100% back into my website – it’s how I can keep doing this blog.
-I pay myself the same as I used to earn when I left my full-time job, anything extra goes towards my business costs: photographers (I pay every photographer for every picture taken of me, even if it’s just for instagram), assistants (I pay assistants a day rate and don’t rely on ‘free’ interns), website redesign, travel for my city guides etc. I declare all my sponsored posts on my blog and instagram, if I have ever felt ‘icky’ about adding the hashtag #sp I simply don’t do it.
-I actually want to take the negative associations away from #ad and #sp – I believe that it is possible to work on an advertising level with a brand and for myself to love the product as well – they don’t need to be mutually exclusive.
+I pay myself the same as I used to earn when I left my full-time job, anything extra goes towards my business costs: photographers (I pay every photographer for every picture taken of me, even if it’s just for instagram), assistants (I pay assistants a day rate and don’t rely on ‘free’ interns), website redesign, travel for my city guides etc. I declare all my sponsored posts on my blog and instagram, if I have ever felt ‘icky’ about adding the hashtag #ad I simply don’t do it.
+I actually want to take the negative associations away from #ad – I believe that it is possible to work on an advertising level with a brand and for myself to love the product as well – they don’t need to be mutually exclusive.
 Most brands I work with know I don’t do head to toe looks and I don’t let brands dictate what I write or how I style images.
 I also have turned down a lot of projects that weren’t right – even brands that I loved but the concept didn’t feel right to me or felt like it was crow-barred in.
 If you stick to your guns, your concept and believe in your brand, you will always keep your authenticity.

 Always think about the reader.